afneville/docs/dev/unix/compilation.md

 When GCC is invoked with the path to a C source file, it will attempt to produce an executable, unless it is passed optional flags to change the default behaviour.
-The Build can be interrupted at any of three stages (besides full compilation):
+The build can be interrupted at any of three stages (besides full compilation):

 - `-E`: Run preprocessor only, do not compile.